: detection of HNC and tentative detection of CN in APM 08279+5255

 galaxies.
 The modeled clouds have cores with moderately high gas

-densities up to cm and rather low kinetic temperatures
+cm and rather low kinetic temperatures

 25K).
 At present, all these clouds, including those near the